 After this, we were able to go into the set of another show, The Goldbergs.
 We went in to the set of the basement and got to look around.
 We weren’t able to take photos unfortunately, but I loved the set, as it takes place in the 80s.
 It was filled with classic toys, furniture, and even an old VCR.
 I love seeing the basement on the show now as I have been inside that set!
 It adds a whole new aspect when you watch the show.

-On our way out, we actually got to see Troy Gentile, who plays Barry Goldberg, rehearsing a dance choreography that was going to be featured on an episode.
+On our way out, we actually got to see Troy Gentile, who plays Barry Goldberg.
+He was rehearsing a dance choreography that was going to be featured on an episode.
 We didn’t get the chance to talk to him as he was busy, but that definitely counts as a celebrity sighting!

 Once we returned to the Sony Building, we were able to wander through the lobby, as they have some props on display.
 These include a Ghostbusters proton pack, some props from The Da Vinci Code, and Andrew Garfield’s skateboard from the Amazing Spiderman.